jeffanddom/website/src/pages/devlog/2021-01-03-how-jeff-and-dom-make-the-game.md

 ## Bundling code as fast as possible

 Until very recently, we used [Parcel](https://parceljs.org/) to generate both the client and server bundles.
 Parcel has pretty sensible default behavior, which reduces the amount of customization you have to do.
 Its API also largely avoids being a soup of abstractions, so when you do have to customize, it's not that hard.
-The first time I ever used it, it seemed quite magical in comparison to Webpack.
+The first time I ever used it, it seemed quite magical when compared to the stodgy unfriendliness of Webpack.

 To build a client and server versions of the game, we just point Parcel at two different "entrypoint" files, and set a single flag for each indicating whether we're targeting the browser or Node.
 Parcel then recursively traverses the import statements for each entrypoint and spits out two different bundles, ready for runtime.